Copacabana Fort revolt: Final battle

 When lieutenant Segadas Viana approached the beach with his platoon to spot the rebels, he found them on the corner of Atlântica Avenue.
 A tense conversation ensued, pistols in hand, between him, Mário Carpenter (his colleague in the 3rd Infantry Regiment) and Siqueira Campos.
-Viana wanted them to surrender, and they wanted him to join.
+Viana wanted them to surrender, and they wanted him to join them.
 Captain Brasil also approached.
-Carpenter, his subordinate, declared: “captain, we didn't come to surrender, we want to die fighting, against you.
-It is useless, therefore, to advise us.”
-One of the rebels shouted: “We are going to Catete, captain”.
-He insisted that it was madness, as they would have to face the entire regiment, and asked them to surrender, guaranteeing his life, but they threatened him personally.
+Carpenter, his subordinate, declared: "captain, we didn't come to surrender, we want to die fighting, against you.
+It is useless, therefore, to advise us".
+One of the rebels shouted: "We are going to Catete, captain".
+He insisted that it was madness, as they would have to face the entire regiment, and asked them to surrender, guaranteeing their life, but they threatened him personally.
 So he gave the order to fire and the fighting began.

 The first to die was a rebel soldier shot between Barroso Street and Hilário de Gouveia Street.
 The rebels divided into two groups and fired at the platoons of lieutenants Viana and Miquelena; Miquelena's platoon, suffering casualties, retreated to Serzedelo Correia square, linking up with Sauwen's.
 The platoon at the rear moved ahead in reinforcement.
 The avenue was under construction, and the rebels found shelter in the gap between the sand and the sidewalk.
 The government supporters, in turn, also climbed trees and roofs to shoot.
-With their rifles and machine guns, "It seemed to rain in the sea given the constant spray”.
+With their rifles and machine guns, "it seemed to rain in the sea given the constant spray".
 The rebels, on the other hand, saved ammunition.
 The 9th Company of the 3rd Infantry Regiment, led by captain Floriano Gomes da Cruz, went to the rear of the rebels.
 Captain Brasil called for reinforcements and ammunition.

 One by one the rebels were shot.
 Captain Brasil had orders to finish them off with a bayonet charge, but he ignored it, hoping his enemies would cease fire and survive.
 The job fell to colonel Tertuliano Potiguara, with about 100 men from the Military Police and the 3rd Infantry Regiment, coming from the presidential guard.
-“The charge was given, and the last elements of the Copacabana garrison were broken”.
-In the end, Potiguara's men cried out: “Lift up the living!
-Let the living rise!”
+"The charge order was given, and the last elements of the Copacabana garrison were broken".
+In the end, Potiguara's men cried out: "Lift up the living!
+Let the living rise!"
 The dead and wounded were collected on the beach.
 The 3rd Infantry Regiment company proceeded to Fort Copacabana, where they arrested, without resistance, eight soldiers and about 15 civilians.